bbal20/NBA-Last-2-min-Report/data/readme.txt

-This is just a place holder file used to create this folder.
+This folder holds data files for this project.